-Category Project Delivery Partners Estimated cost Potential source of funding Estimated timescales Notes State of readiness Physical Infrastru ıcture Highways Improvements to Gailey Island Highways England Not known SCC \$106 contribution (from i54 South Staffordshire development) Full funding or a delivery mechanism still to be agreed.
-1-5 years If the WMI proposal comes forward then this will have implications for the Gailey island Highways M54 to M6 link road (Option B West) Highways England TBC Highways England; End of construction 2024 Statutory consultation on proposed application in May 2019.
-Submission of DCO set for early 2020.
+Category Project Delivery Partners Estimated cost Potential source of funding Estimated timescales Notes State of readiness Physical Infrastru icture Highways Improvements to Gailey Island Highways England Not known SCC S106 contribution (from i54 South Staffordshire development) Full funding or a delivery mechanism still to be agreed.
+1-5 years Development Consent Order for WMI approved in May 2020.
+This will have implications for the Gailey island Highways M54 to M6 link road (Option B West) Highways England £175-200m Highways England; End of construction 2024-25 Examination closed in April 2021.
+Secretary of State's decision expected October 2021.
 Appropriate mitigation and potential legacy schemes may be identified in relation to any community concerns and increases in traffic on the local road network caused by the M54-M6 Link Road.
-Highways ROF Featherstone access road SCC, developer £20m Public sector funding; Developer contribution By 2025, in line with M54 to M6 link road Timescales may be impacted by the M54 to M6 link road Highways i54 western extension highway access works and footway diversion.
+Highways ROF Featherstone access road SCC, developer £20m Public sector funding; Developer contribution By 2025, in line with M54 to M6 link road Application for construction of road has been submitted to the Council and is awaiting determination.
+Highways i54 western extension highway access works and footway diversion.
 SCC Not known Public sector funding; Developer contribution 1-5 years Works currently underway as part of i54 western extension development.

-Category Project Delivery Partners Estimated cost Potential source of funding Estimated timescales Notes State of readiness Highways M6 Managed Motorways scheme - junction 13 to 15 Highways England Not known Highways England funded.
-By 2022 Junction 10a to 13 Smart Motorway is now operational.
+Category Project Delivery Partners Estimated cost Potential source of funding Estimated timescales Notes State of readiness Highways M6 Managed Motorways scheme - junction 13 to 15 Highways England £232.3- 335.4m Highways England funded.
+By 2021 Junction 10a to 13 Smart Motorway is now operational.
 Highways Potential junction improvements at White Hill/Meddins Lane and Meddins Lane/Enville Road, Kinver; alongside measures to increase sustainable travel to school.
 SCC/developer Not known S106 None identified Potential improvements/measures should be considered by the developers of identified housing sites Highways Vehicle Activated Signs will be implemented on A463 Wodehouse Lane SCC Not known SCC 2018 Identified in District Transport Strategy: October 2017 Highways Potential HGV parking and routing issues relating to the WMI proposal SCC/Developers Not known Section 106 None identified Identified in District Transport Strategy: October 2017 Highways Provision of electric charging points on-street and on public car parks.
-SCC/Developers Not known SCC to seek to take advantage of grants and bidding opportunities None identified Identified in District Transport Strategy: October 2017 Highways Delivery on a through road from Pendeford Mill Lane to Lane Green Road, Bilbrook SCC/Developers Not known On site secured through Section 106 From 2022 Identified in the SAD to be delivered alongside safeguarded land.
+SCC/Parish Council's /Developers Circa £10K SCC to seek to take advantage of grants and bidding opportunities, approx. £7.5k per double point None identified Identified in District Transport Strategy: October 2017.
+Kinver Parish Council have recently been successful in implementing Highways Delivery on a through road from Pendeford Mill Lane to Lane Green Road, Bilbrook SCC/Developers Not known On site secured through Section 106 From 2022 Identified in the SAD to be delivered alongside safeguarded land.
 Highways Delivery on a through road from Keepers Lane to Wergs Hall Road, Codsall SCC/Developers Not known On site secured through Section 106 From 2022 Identified in the SAD to be delivered alongside safeguarded land.
 Highways Junction improvements at Histons Hill traffic signals.
 SCC Not known Section 106 From 2019/20 This is subject to an impact assessment to be provided by the SAD allocation/safeguarded sites for Codsall/Bilbrook.
 This will determine an appropriate scheme of mitigation.
 Highways Junction improvements at Wobaston Road/Overstrand Road traffic signals.
-SCC Not known Section 106 From 2019/20 This is subject to an impact assessment to be provided by the SAD allocation/safeguarded sites for Codsall/Bilbrook.
-This will determine an appropriate scheme of mitigation.
+SCC Not known Section 106 From 2019/20 This is subject to an impact assessment to be provided by the SAD